KevinKra/Notes/services/VPC.md

 1. 1 Internet Gateway per VPC.
 1. The subnets will be assigned, by default, to the Main Route Table.
 1. If your Main Route Table is internet accessible, that means your subnets if not set, will default to the MRT and become internet accessible.
 Not ideal.
+1. Linux uses SSH on Port 22, Windows uses RDP on Port 3389, HTTP uses Port 80, HTTP uses 443.
+1. By default, Security Groups block everything.
+1. `0.0.0.0/0`
+1. If you send a request _from_ your instance, response traffic is _allowed_ to flow back in **regardless of inbound security rules.** In short, if it is allowed for inbound your outbound rules can't block it.

 ---